ODU-CS410-SU25-EMERALD/fy25-06-Emerald-TemperedAI/HOW TO RUN ENDPOINTS.md

-- *** Ensure Ollama is running (icon in task bar) *** IF NOT RUN:              ollama run llama3.1:8b-instruct-q5_K_M\
+- *** Ensure Ollama is running (icon in task bar) *** IF NOT RUN:              ollama run edusense:latest